rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/23_turtlesim_on_cloud.md

 1. Import ```Turtle Melodic``` pacakge into your account
 {{< importpackage manifest="https://raw.githubusercontent.com/rapyuta-robotics/io_tutorials/feature/turtlesim-v2/io_turtlesim/manifests/turtle-melodic.json" >}}
 2. Once the package is imported, you would be automatically taken to the package detail page
-3. On the deatil bar, press **Deploy package**
+3. On the deatil page, press **Deploy package**.
-4. Fill out the form with the following details
+4. Enter the following details in the respective fields.
    - Name of deployment: ```turtle-1```
-   - Routed Network: Press Add and select ```melodic-cloud-rnet``` from the network dropdown
+   - Routed Network: Press Add and select ```melodic-cloud-rnet``` from the network drop-down menu.
 5. Click **Create Deployment** to proceed.

 The second turtle should now show up in the Web-UI.